PayaDev/PayaServices/Authorization Gateway/Process.md

  - MESSAGE:  REVERSAL ACCEPTED

 ### **Credit**
+Credits are only available for the PPD and CCD SEC codes.
 When processing a single certification check for Authorization you will need to invoke the ProcessSingleCertificationCheck web method.
 A credit transaction is processed with a negative sign in front of the amount.
 Set the routing number to 490000018 in the ROUTING_NUMBER element of the request XML Data Packet.
-You will also have to set the value of the IDENTIFER element to “R” if you are using a PPD or CCD schema or “A” for all other schemas.
+You will also have to set the value of the IDENTIFER element to “R”.
 If the request XML Data Packet is valid then this routing number will trigger the Authorization Gateway to return a response with the following information to the host system:

  - RESPONSE_TYPE:  A
  - RESPONSE_TYPE_TEXT:  APPROVED